dsccommunity/StorageDsc/Modules/StorageDsc/DSCResources/MSFT_Disk/README.md

 of disk selection the disk must have been initialized by some other method.

-The _Guid_ identifier method of specifying disks is only supported as an identifier for disks formatted with `GPT` partition table style.
+The _Guid_ identifier method of specifying disks is only supported as an identifier for disks with `GPT` partition table format.